earaya/kickplate/README.md

 * `volo create appName earaya/kickplate`

+Then enter your app's directory and:

+1. `npm install`
+2. `grunt volo:install`

+This will pull all your dependencies.

 At this point your app is ready.
-You can start writing code in the `www` folder.
+You can start writing code in the `src/www` folder.

-The cool thing about this project is that the files in `www` should work without compilation.
+The cool thing about this project is that you can work in and serve the `www` files without a compilation step.
+Your styless will need to be pre-processed, however, so `grunt watch` will take care of that.
-Use your favorite http server to serve those files, and you should see your app working.

-## But how do I build my app then?
+## How do I build my app when I'm done developing?

 In your app folder, type:

-`npm install`

-Once grunt-contrib-requirejs has installed, you can easily build by just typing:

 `grunt build`

-When the grunt task has finished, you can start serving the www-built folder.
-You should compare the network traffic between the `www` and `www-built` folder to understand what the build is doing for you.
+When the grunt task has finished, you can start serving `build\www` folder.
+You should compare the network traffic between the `src/www` and `build/www` folder to understand what the build is doing for you.
 Also, take a look at the content of the files.
 You'll see that your JS is uglified and minified.

 ## Anything else I should know?